A link to our club database page with the North American Flyball Association.

 Meetings

 The club will hold at least one yearly meeting for all club members to come together, discuss the preceding year, individual dog goals, concerns, questions, upcoming events and activities, etc. New memberships will be discussed and voted on.
+Meetings may be formal or informal, according to club needs.

 Rules